 - 34:970:517 Survey of Planning Law Principles (3)

 *Chosen from an extensive list of qualitative and quantitative courses approved by the program director.

 Professional Report Requirement

-Students must satisfy the professional report requirement by receiving a grade of B or better on a memo prepared in Methods of Planning Analysis II (34:970:516).
+Students must satisfy the professional report requirement by receiving a grade of B or better on a memo prepared in Planning Methods (34:970:516).
 The report will be structured as a short (about 10 pages) memorandum written in a professional style on a planning topic approved by the course instructor.

 Course Waiver and Transferring Credit

 Students may be excused from a required course if they demonstrate equivalent mastery of the subject matter.
-Application for waiver should be made to the faculty member in charge of the required course on the Waiver of Course Requirement Form available from the program secretary.
+Application for waiver should be made to the faculty member in charge of the required course on the Waiver of Course Requirement Form available from the Office of Student and Academic Services.
 Applicants for a waiver of studio courses should contact the program director.
 When waivers are granted, the student must substitute other courses to fulfill the 48-credit requirement for the M.C.R.P. degree or the 30-credit requirement for the M.C.R.S. degree.
 All electives are selected with the approval of a faculty adviser.
 A maximum of 12 graduate credits earned outside the department may be applied toward the M.C.R.P., subject to approval by the graduate faculty.